sbabic/swupdate/doc/source/sw-description.rst

 	);

-LUA scripts are run using the internal interpreter.
+Lua scripts are run using the internal interpreter.

 They must have at least one of the following functions: